 What I Don’t Like About This Razor

-Like most mass-market razors, I think this razor looks like it was designed for teenage boys with the excessive rubber fins and bright colors.
+Like most mass-market razors, I think this razor looks like it was designed for teenage boys with excessive rubber fins and bright colors.
 I’m not sure why we haven’t figured out a way to produce something a man would be proud to display on the bathroom counter, instead of throwing it in a drawer when he’s finished.

-While the razor does give me a good shave, I find the extra blades leave my skin feeling a little irritated (a problem I don’t have with the excellent three blade Mach3 razor from Gillette).
+While the razor does give me a good shave, I find the extra blades leave my skin feeling a little irritated (a problem I don’t have with the excellent three-blade Mach3 razor from Gillette).
 The cartridge is also huge, which makes maneuvering it a bit of a hassle and getting into hard-to-reach spots under the nose and the corners of the mouth a bit difficult without flipping the razor over and using the trimmer blade.

 I’m also not real crazy about how expensive the blades are for this thing.
 An 8 pack of Gillette Fusion ProShield Razor Blades is about $37 on Amazon or at drug stores (or about $4.62 per blade).
 You can also choose a subscription plan “shave plan” that will save you about 5% if you have the blades shipped to you on a regular schedule (every 1 to 6 months), but that’s not really much of a savings compared to shave clubs like Harry’s or Dollar Shave Club (about $1.88 and $2.25 per cartridge, respectively) which offer a comparable shave at about half the price.

 Yes, the Gillette Fusion ProShield Razor with Flexball Technology, using proper shaving technique, will give you a fine shave and it’s a better-looking razor than some of their recent offerings.
-Most of the new “innovations” really don’t add much to the quality of the shave and I still see myself going back to using my beautiful Edwin Jager razor set (which accommodate Gillette Mach3 blades).
+Most of the new “innovations” really don’t add much to the quality of the shave and I still see myself going back to using my beautiful Edwin Jager razor set (which accommodates Gillette Mach3 blades).
 If you are already a Fusion user, skip purchasing the new handle and start using the ProShield Blades (which are an improvement over the previous generation Fusion blades).

 If you really want to save on razor blades (no matter which type of razor you use), proper blade care will greatly prolong the life of your blades.
 If you are even a little patient, you can also opt for a Double Edge Razor (such as the Merkur Heavy Duty Double Edge Razor) and purchase blades for as little as ten cents each.